wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

       </script>
     </div>

 .. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
-Similarly, when "decreasing" a value, divide by two (this is called an "exponential search", and is very good for finding positive constants when we don't have a good idea of how large they should be).
-Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior seems to stop improving.
+After the first time the value becomes too large (i.e. the behavior is unstable or the mechanism overshoots), reduce the value to halfway between the first too-large value encountered and the previous value tested before that.
+Continue iterating this "split-half" procedure to zero in on the optimal value (if the response undershoots, pick the halfway point between the new value and the last value immediately above it - if it overshoots, pick the halfway point between the new value and the last value immediately below it).
+This is called an `exponential search <https://en.wikipedia.org/wiki/Exponential_search>`__, and is a very efficient way to find positive values of unknown scale.

 To tune the feedforward controller,, perform the following: